MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-tiered-data-analytics.md

 ---
-title: Pattern for implementing a tiered data for analytics solution using Azure and Azure Stack Hub.
+title: Tiered data for analytics pattern using Azure and Azure Stack Hub
-description: Learn how to use Azure and Azure Stack Hub services, to implement a tiered data solution across the hybrid cloud.
+description: Learn how to use Azure and Azure Stack Hub to implement a tiered data solution across the hybrid cloud.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019